stefaniesturm/stefaniesturm.github.io/DaF.md

 permalink: /daf/
 ---

+# Resources for learning German, a beautiful language

- # I am also a teacher of German as a foreign language // Deutsch als Fremdsprache (DaF) and I have made some quizzes and games that I am a little bit proud of.
+I am also a teacher of German as a foreign language // Deutsch als Fremdsprache (DaF) and I have made some quizzes and games that I am a little bit proud of.
 You can play them online for free.

  ## Das ultimative Fälle-Quiz